Editor's note: This story originally was published May 7, 2014. It has been updated with information from Alibaba's IPO on Sept. 19, 2014.

 21. Groceries and more.
 The average customer on Alibaba's retail marketplaces in China buys items, on average, from 9.8 of its 115 categories.
 Those categories include clothes and beauty products.
 The company recently expanded to include specialty categories, such as groceries and digital entertainment.

 22. Across borders.
 Alibaba aims to open up the barriers between buyers in China and around the world.
 The company will work on better payment tools for international transactions on Tmall Global, which sells goods from overseas brands to Chinese customers.
-With Aliexpress, which sells Chinese goods to other regions, the company plans to focus on markets in Russia, Eastern Europe, and South America, where there is a strong interest in Chinese products.
+With Aliexpress, which sells Chinese goods to other regions, the company plans to focus on markets in Russia, Eastern Europe and South America, where there is a strong interest in Chinese products.

 23. TaoBao villages.
 One Alibaba case study in its IPO filing plays up the success TaoBao has had in rural villages.
-There are about 20 of these "TaoBao Villages."
-Alibaba characterizes these as rural areas where at least 10 percent of the households run a business through the TaoBao Marketplace and generates over $62.3 million (RMB 10 million) in sales.
+There are about 20 of these "TaoBao Villages" -- characterized by Alibaba as rural areas where at least 10 percent of the households run a business through the TaoBao Marketplace -- and they generate over $62.3 million (RMB 10 million) in sales.
 A resident from DongFeng, a small village within the town of Shaji in the Jiangsu province (eastern China), started making furniture and selling pieces on TaoBao in 2006.
 The business grew quickly, spurring local investments in training programs and other operations.
-The growth prompted delivery companies to set up shop in Shaji, where furniture sales through TaoBao have top $1.2 billion.
+The growth prompted delivery companies to set up shop in Shaji, where furniture sales through TaoBao have topped $1.2 billion.

-CNET staff writer Nick Statt contributed to this report.
+CNET's Nick Statt contributed to this report.

-Update, May 8, 9:48 a.m.
-PT: Clarified Alibaba's figures on mobile use.
+Updated, May 8 at 9:48 a.m.
+PT: Clarifies Alibaba's figures on mobile use.